 Shifting Perspectives: The Tale of Dead Poets, Caves and Three Fish

-As I sat in front of my writing desk, trying to pick an article idea for my first post from five dozen drafts, I stumbled upon a response paper wrote during my Master’s.
+As I sat in front of my writing desk, I stumbled upon a response paper wrote during my Master’s.
 It was a critical study on the Socio-Philosophical aspects of the Virashaiva poetry- the Vacanas, a story of Shifting Perspectives.